Emotional & Mental Wellness

 2) Being physically or sexually abused

 Physical and sexual abuse are also common examples of trauma.
-These two types of trauma fall are similar because both involve a violation of your body and your physical boundaries.
+These two types of trauma are similar because both involve a violation of your body and your physical boundaries.

 One of the major ways that trauma can leave an impact is by affecting how you feel in your body.
 After you’ve experienced a physical or sexual trauma you might not feel comfortable in your own skin.